mattgalbraith/BaSH_seq/README.md

 Bash
 Slurm
-Tools required by each stage (in PATH / Conda env / Containers); Conda / Docker/Singularity References
+Tools required by each stage (in PATH / Conda env / Containers); Conda / Docker/Singularity References and related files
 MultiQC script (need to update and integrate)
 R (if integrating RPKM script)

 ## Installation and setup
-will need to modify paths to stage scripts, references, etc fastq_screen.conf
+need to download required refs etc need to modify paths to stage scripts, references, etc fastq_screen.conf
+For Conda version: need to add env.yaml
+For container version: modify stage scripts to use correct call to each tool or container

 ## Pre-run steps?